godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 Then add a new ``AnimatedSprite`` node to the ``ESCPlayer`` node.

-Add new Animationframes and fill these animations using the images from the
+Add new animations with the appropriate animation frames using the images from the spritesheet:
-spritesheet:

 .. image:: img/character_create_animations.png
    :alt: The required animations in the frames configuration.